INTERVIEW AND LIVE PHOTOS BY MARKO SYRJALA

 Another interesting period in your career was the time you spent with Ozzy Osbourne.

-Chris Wyse: I met Mike Bordin playing with Jerry Cantrell from Alice in Chains, and when I met Mike he told me he wished he met me earlier.
-Because he wished he met a finger style, aggressive player like me earlier because Ozzy had been looking for someone like that.
-So after I toured with Mike, we became friends and I just saw them (Faith No More) the other day at Download.
-It’s the first time I have seen him in a couple of years and congratulated them on Faith No More, one of my favorite bands.
+Chris Wyse: I met Mike Bordin playing with Jerry Cantrell from Alice in Chains, and when I met Mike, he told me he wished he met me earlier.
+Because he wished he met a fingerstyle, aggressive player like me earlier because Ozzy had been looking for someone like that.
+So after I toured with Mike, we became friends, and I just saw them (Faith No More) the other day at Download.
+It’s the first time I have seen him in a couple of years, and I congratulated them on Faith No More, one of my favorite bands.
 So it was a real honor for me when Faith No More/Ozzy drummer called up Ozzy and went; I found the guy, don’t even worry about it.
 Awesome.
 So he told me; yeah, you are the man.
-But when you hear that you are like wow!
-He called me out of the blue, I talked to the man.
-You are in, we are doing a record.
+But when you hear that, you are like, wow!
+He called me out of the blue, and I talked to the man.
+You are in.
+We are doing a record.
 No audition, nothing.
 I just showed up to record it.
-So that was a real blessing and we did UNDER COVER, which became a fourth CD on the PRINCE OF DARKNESS box.
-Then they invited me back and we did like five or six more, which was really awesome to get invited back because I knew OZZY and I had a vibe.
-I really loved the time with Mike Bordin and there was guest guitar players, Leslie West, we did “Mississippi Queen”.
+So that was a real blessing, and we did UNDERCOVER, which became a fourth CD on the PRINCE OF DARKNESS box.
+Then they invited me back, and we did like five or six more, which was really awesome to get invited back because I knew OZZY, and I had a vibe.
+I really loved the time with Mike Bordin, and there were guest guitar players, Leslie West; we did “Mississippi Queen.”
 So I have been on two Ozzy releases, which is funny for one record, you know.
 There was kind of one record and part of the record and then more, so that was fantastic.
-Ozzy and I got along great, he would ask me to throw riffs in as where other guys might say; hey, tone it down.
-Ozzy was like; hey, go for it.
-So that was a real treat and to put the icing on the cake, I told my mom and dad when I was like a teenager 14-15 year old.
+Ozzy and I got along great, and he would ask me to throw riffs in as where other guys might say; hey, tone it down.
+Ozzy was like, hey, go for it.
+So that was a real treat, and to put the icing on the cake, I told my mom and dad when I was like a teenager, 14-15 years old.
 I’m going to move to Hollywood and play with Ozzy.
-So they love it and I was lucky too with my folks being supportive of my music.
+So they love it, and I was lucky too with my folks being supportive of my music.
 So they get a kick out of everything, and they’ve met Ace.
 I’ve called them with Ozzy on the phone; they met Ace in New York.
-My dad made a funny joke, because we’re a 100% Irish about; are you sure you are not an O’Frehley?
-So it’s been great for these kinds of things to come full-circle, because it’s just like I psychically drew myself to it because I loved it.
+My dad made a funny joke because we’re 100% Irish about; are you sure you are not an O’Frehley?
+So it’s been great for these kinds of things to come full-circle because it’s just like I psychically drew myself to it.
+After all, I loved it.

 OTHER STUFF IN LIFE AND OVERALL